exchangegroup/braintree-framework-builder/README.md

 ### Create new Application project

-1. File > New > Project > Application > Single View Application
+1. File > New > Project > Application > Single View Application.
-1. Set “Product Name” as “BraintreeFrameworkBuilder” and Objective-C as language.
+1. Set “BraintreeFrameworkBuilder” as “Product Name” and Objective-C as language.

 ### Create Cocoa Touch Framework target